 The Kaspa implementation includes a lot of cool features and subprotocols including Reachability to query the DAG’s topology, Block data pruning (with near-future plans for block header pruning), SPV proofs, and later subnetwork support which will make future implementation of layer 2 solutions much easier.

 What Makes Kaspa Unique?

 Kaspa is unique in its ability to support high block rates while maintaining the level of security offered by proof-of-work environments.
-The current main net operates at 1 block per second.
+Kaspa’s current main net operates at 1 block per second.
 Down the road, core developers and researchers will work on stretching the capability to the limits—think 10 or even 100 blocks per second.

-The block reward is reduced by a factor of (1/2)^(1/12).
+Kaspa also includes a unique monetary policy which decreases emissions geometrically over time based on the 12-note scale of music.
+Known as the chromatic phase – this policy activated May 7th 2022 with a block reward of 440 KAS.
+The block reward will be halved once per year, but smoothly: every month, the block reward is reduced by a factor of (1/2)^(1/12).
 This means that the ratio of block rewards in consecutive months is exactly the same as the ratio of frequencies of two consecutive semitones in a tempered chromatic scale.
 The initial block reward is the frequency of the note A4, and every averaged year is hence called an octave.

 Note that the policy dictates how many coins are minted per second regardless of the block rate.
-Should we change the block rate in the future, the reward will be adjusted accordingly to maintain the same emission rate.
+Should Kaspa change the block rate in the future, the reward will be adjusted accordingly to maintain the same emission rate.

 KASPA WEB/MOBILE WALLET

 Kaspa Web Wallet is the most user-friendly and secure wallet available on the market today.
 The simple and easy-to-use interface makes it easy for you to send and receive payments.

 DESKTOP WALLET – KDX